-Many Green Mountain students seeking international experiences spend semesters abroad with our partner schools in Wales, Korea and Japan, or, for a shorter period, they have the option of our language immersion programs in Argentina and France.
+Many Green Mountain students seeking international experiences spend semesters abroad with our partner schools in Wales, Korea and Japan.
 GMC also offers an international block course.

 Student Exchange Programs

 Building upon the Welsh heritage of the Slate Valley region of Vermont and New York, Green Mountain College maintains a student exchange program with the University of Wales in Aberystwyth.
 This semester-long exchange program offers Green Mountain students an opportunity to pursue their studies in most academic areas while getting to know the culture and history of Wales.
 Applications for this spring semester program are made available in September of each year.
 Application deadlines are usually the first week of October with interviews and the selection process completed by November 1.

 Korea: Hannam University

 The exchange program with Hannam University reflects the interest Green Mountain College faculty have in Asian studies.
 Green Mountain College students have an opportunity to apply for a spring semester in South Korea or participate in a three week, three credit special summer program at the Hannam campus.
 A number of Green Mountain College faculty have established connections at Hannam University and courses for non-Korean students are available in English.
 Application deadlines are usually the first week of October with interviews and the selection process completed by November 1.

 Israel: Arava Institute for Environmental Studies